algorithmic-sabotage/asrg/content/docs/research/intertwined-feedback-loops/index.md

 ### ABOLISHING AI

-_A preliminary version of an intertwined feedback loop that promotes an AI abolitionist praxis by exposing the multiplicity of its harms and its irrevocable entanglement with various registers of violence, its nationalist, authoritarian and fascist logics, and its ideological commitment to algorithmic cruelty on a grand scale._
+_This is a preliminary version of an intertwined feedback loop that promotes an AI abolitionist praxis by exposing the multiplicity of its harms and its irrevocable entanglement with various registers of violence, its nationalist, authoritarian and fascist logics, and its ideological commitment to algorithmic cruelty on a grand scale._

 <div class="caption"><img src="images/output-274.png"><strong>ABOLISHING AI</strong>: A preliminary version of an intertwined feedback loop that promotes an AI abolitionist praxis by exposing the multiplicity of its harms and its irrevocable entanglement with various registers of violence, its nationalist, authoritarian and fascist logics, and its ideological commitment to algorithmic cruelty on a grand scale. <a href="https://cryptpad.fr/file/#/2/file/ts0tiWAKkphB5yhEkd3bEhDv/">Download the diagram as a PDF</a><span style="color:grey"> | Diagram: © Algorithmic Sabotage Research Group</span></div>